elastic/eui/.github/pull_request_template.md

 ## QA

-Remove or strikethrough items that do not apply to your PR.
+Remove items that do not apply to your PR.

 ```[tasklist]
 ### General checklist